anotherlusitano/selthi/README.md

 [docs.rs]: https://docs.rs/selthi
 [license]: https://img.shields.io/crates/l/selthi.svg

-[selthi](https://github.com/anotherlusitano/selthi) is a library for building interactive prompts with or without images, inspired by [inquire](https://github.com/mikaelmello/inquire).
+[selthi](https://github.com/anotherlusitano/selthi) is a library for building interactive prompts, inspired by [inquire](https://github.com/mikaelmello/inquire).

-It provides a prompt asking the user to select one option from a given list, with the ability to display images for each option
+It provides two prompts, one for asking the user to select one option from a given list, with the ability to display images for each option, and other prompt for asking the user for a string.

 ## Demo